zummenix/GitHeart/README.md

 ![Screenshots](./screenshots.png)

-Shows the list of GitHub users and allows filtering them by Name, Nickname or GitHub search query.
+Shows the list of GitHub users and their details.
+Filter by Name, Nickname or GitHub search query.

 ## Features